miguelgrinberg/Flask-SocketIO/docs/index.rst

 does.

-For example, for an application that runs on an eventlet web server and uses a Redis message queue, the following Python script can broadcast an event to all clients::
+For example, for an application that runs on an eventlet web server and uses a Redis message queue, the following Python script broadcasts an event to all clients::

     import eventlet